ubc-library-rc/intro-text-analysis/content/02b-NLTK.md

 For this section of the workshop we will be working in UBC Syszgy.

+You can [follow along here](https://github.com/ubc-library-rc/intro-text-analysis/blob/master/content/NLTK-outputs.ipynb) and also try running each command yourself by copy pasting into your own Jupyter Notebook in UBC Syzygy.

-1. Please log in to [UBC Syzygy here](https://ubc.syzygy.ca/).
+1. To follow along log in to [UBC Syzygy here](https://ubc.syzygy.ca/).
 Click on the red house and log in via UBC CWL.
 ![Log in to Syzygy](syzygy-login.png)

 2. In the upper right hand side of the page select "New" and then "Python 3" from the dropdown.